GPT-2 – Language Models are Unsupervised Multitask Learners

 Inferencelink image 63

-We tested the model after training
+We test the model after training it.

 import torch